kse/cwatch/readme.md

 The program uses inotify, and was written because i wanted to make it possible to easily compile .tex documents when i save them.

-I, ofcourse accept no responsibilities for anything you do with this program.
+I, ofcourse, accept no responsibilities for anything you do with this program.

-Oh, and don't monitor a folder and execute them command on that changes the same folder on edit.
+Oh, and don't monitor a folder and execute a command on that changes the same folder on edit.
 That's not pleasant.